Sebokolodi/RM-SYNTHESIS-1D/README.rst

                                   ``rmsynthesis -q Q.fits -u U.fits -f freq.txt -o myprefix``

 4. You have an option to specify the range of Faraday depth by specifying the maximum, mininum and the sample width.
 These are in rad/m^2.
+Others these will be determined internally -- but we do not gurantee optimum values so be mindful of this.

                                  ``rmsynthesis -q Q.fits -u U.fits -f freq.txt -rn -3000 -rx 3000 -rs 30``